-Lapatinib combined with chemotherapy, hormone therapy or trastuzumab may increase progression-free survival (the length of time before the metastatic breast cancer spreads).
+Lapatinib combined with chemotherapy, hormone therapy or trastuzumab may increase progression-free survival (give people more time before the cancer spreads).

 Study Population(number of participants)